DAAD Lecturers at Institutes of Higher Education in the UK and Ireland

 St. Andrews, Fife KY16 8DL

-The range and focus of tasks and responsibilities exercised by the lecturer varies depending on the host higher education institution.
+For a DAAD Lecturer (DAAD-Lektor*in), the range and focus of tasks and responsibilities varies depending on the host institution, laid down in a role description mutually agreed by the host institution and the DAAD.
 They include some or all of the following:

-• Teaching specialist classes for translators and interpreters on the didactics and methodology of foreign language teaching,
+• Teaching specialist classes for translators and interpreters, as well as courses on the didactics and methodology of foreign language teaching

-• Maintaining contacts with German organisations (DAAD, DFG , Goethe-Institute and others) and with higher education institutions in Germany,
+• Maintaining contacts with German organisations (DAAD, DFG, Goethe-Institute and others) and higher education institutions in Germany

-• Advising students and researchers, both from the host department and other academic departments as well, on study and research opportunities in Germany and on possible sources of financial support,
+• Advising students and colleagues, both from the host department and other academic departments, on study and research opportunities in Germany and on possible sources of funding

 Aktuelle Ausschreibungen gibt es hier.